rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 --- abstract

 In the Remote Attestation Procedures (RATS) architecture, Verifiers require Endorsements and Reference Values to assess the trustworthiness of Attesters.
-This document specifies the Concise Selector for Endorsements and Reference Values (CoSERV), a structured query format designed to facilitate the discovery and retrieval of these artifacts from various providers.
+This document specifies the Concise Selector for Endorsements and Reference Values (CoSERV), a structured query/result format designed to facilitate the discovery and retrieval of these artifacts from various providers.
-CoSERV defines a query language using CDDL that can be serialized in CBOR format, enabling interoperability across diverse systems.
+CoSERV defines a query language and corresponding result structure using CDDL, which can be serialized in CBOR format, enabling efficient interoperability across diverse systems.

 --- middle